 In this step, you need to sort the deck in preparation for the gimmicking.

 Deal the cards face up into piles by value, for example, aces, two, threes and so on.
-You’re dealing the cards and creating 12 piles of four of a kinds.Continue to 3 of 10 below.
+You’re dealing the cards and creating 12 piles of four-of-a-kinds.

 Gimmicking the Deck - Step Three